kheeklab/privacyidea-docker/README.md

 After you create a container in an environment, the container entry point executes the following lifecycle phases in that environment:

-  1. Pre-configure: Runs user-provided scripts before configuring NGINX and privacyIDEA.
+  1. Pre-configure: Runs user-provided scripts before configuring privacyIDEA.
-  2. Configure: Prepares for running NGINX and privacyIDEA.
+  2. Configure: Prepares for running privacyIDEA.
       1. Set Python's runtime environment.
       2. Run user-provided scripts.
-  3. Pre-startup: Runs user-provided scripts before starting supervisd.
+  3. Pre-startup: Runs user-provided scripts before starting privacyIDEA.
-  4. NGINX and privacyIDEA startup: Launches privacyIDEA and NGINX using the supervisd script.
+  4. PrivacyIDEA startup: Launches privacyIDEA.
-  5. Post-shutdown: Runs user-provided scripts after supervisd stops.
+  5. Post-shutdown: Runs user-provided scripts after privacyIDEA stops.

 ### API

-The container entry point scans the following container folders for files and uses those files to configure the container, NGINX, and privacyIDEA and to act on privacyIDEA.
+The container entry point scans the following container folders for files and uses those files to configure the container and privacyIDEA and to act on privacyIDEA.

 - /mnt/privacyidea
 - /user/local/privacyidea/scripts